LukeLambert11/TrackCalculatorWebApp/README.md

    java -jar target/your-application.jar
    ```
    Replace `your-application.jar` with the name of the generated JAR file.
 6. Once the application is running, open your web browser and visit `http://localhost:8080` to access the Track Calculator Web App.
+The web app can also be viewed [www.trackcalculator.run](https://www.trackcalculator.run).

 ## License